jacobphillips99/mallet/README.md

 The MALLET repository is organized into three main directories:
 - `mallet`: the pip-installable toolkit for controlling real-world robots with VLMs, including cloud-based policy servers, ECoT translation, and AutoEval integration.
 - `modal_servers`: a directory of pre-built Modal wrappers for CPU-based VLM servers and GPU-based VLA servers.
-- `mse-check`: a fork of [`mse-check`](https://github.com/zhouzypaul/mse-check) with greatly expanded capabilities for serving, evaluating, and ablating multimodal policies.
+- `mse-check`: a fork of [`mse-check`](https://github.com/zhouzypaul/mse-check) with greatly expanded capabilities for serving, evaluating, visualizing, and ablating multimodal policies.

 ## Installation